-My grandmother had her own salon across the street from her house, and I used to be with her every day, you know.
+My grandmother had her own salon across the street from her house, and I used to be with her every day.
 I’d help her with the rollers.
 I’d wash the rollers, and she is one of my biggest inspirations in life, just in general.
-Just, so…I’ve always wanted to do it.
+So, I’ve always wanted to do it.
 I just finally did it.

 Well, I’m a single mom.
 My son’s father passed away four years ago.
-And being 34, which…I turned 34 the day of the photo shoot.
-Finding somebody to help me watch my son and being able to be here, it is 1500 hours, and it is…you know.
-It takes a lot of people to take care of me going to school, take care of my son, so…I have a lot of support at home.
+And being 34, which I turned 34 the day of the TrendVision photoshoot, finding somebody to help me watch my son and being able to be here, because it is 1,500 hours, it takes a lot of people to take care of me going to school, take care of my son.
+I have a lot of support at home.

 Whenever they cry at the end, and they’re not crying because you messed it up.
 They’re crying because they’ve never felt that way.
 They feel pretty.
 You know, they’ve had a bad day, they come in, and they leave feeling pretty.
 That’s important to me.